TysonChickens/PythonCrashCourse_Notes/Chapter_4/Ch4_WorkingWithLists.md

 ## Avoiding Indentation Errors

 Python uses indentation to determine how a line, or group of lines, is related to the rest of the program.
-In the previous examples, the lines that printed messages to individual magicians were part of the `for` lopp because they were indented.
+In the previous examples, the lines that printed messages to individual magicians were part of the `for` loop because they were indented.
 Python's use of indentation makes code very easy to read.
-It uses whitespace to force to write neatly formatted code with a clear visual structure.
+It uses white space to force to write neatly formatted code with a clear visual structure.
 The indentation levels help gain a general sense of the overall program's organization.

 When code written relies on proper indentation, we need to watch for a few common ***indentation errors***.
 For example, people sometimes indent lines of code that don't need to be indented or forget to indent lines that need to be indented.
 Here are some examples of these errors to avoid them in the future and correct them when they do appear in programs.